DanielMazurkiewicz/WebAI/README.md

 }

-//should prepare data according to neural network settings (especially number of inputs, number of outputs and data type) const data = ai.prepareData(normalizeInput, normalizeOutput, [ /* inputData1, outputData1,
+// should prepare data according to neural network settings (especially number of inputs, number of outputs and data type)
+// returns typed array of dataType of NN const data = ai.prepareData(normalizeInput, normalizeOutput, [ /*
+  inputData1, outputData1,